BravoHoseok/IONIQ-HEV-EV/README.md

 <p>

 ### Result #1
-Kept irregular sensitivities of the slider touch sensor constant, regardless of a quality of it, thus saving costs spent on changing the slider touch sensor design.<br>
+Kept irregular sensitivities of the slider touch sensor constant, regardless of the quality of it, thus saving costs spent on changing the slider touch sensor design.<br>

 ---

 ### Challenge #2 - Developing an algorithm extracting position in the wheel touch sensor that is composed of interlaced patterned 3 nodes
-When a customer use a microprocessor of suppliers, they normally provide application interface as a library.
-Likewise, we also were provided interface function calculating positions of a moving touch object on the wheel touch sensor.
+When using microprocessors of suppliers, they normally provide application interface as a library.
+Likewise, we also were provided interface software calculating positions of a moving touch object on the wheel touch sensor.
 However, it was evident that this library would make malfunctions, for the supplier programmed the library in the situation where touch sensors and PCB were ideally designed.
-Actually, since we had many limitations such as small sensors and poor PCB design, the library calculating positions of touch object did not offer reliable outcome values.
-To resolve this problem, I programmed the new algorithm calculating positions.
+Actually, since we had many limitations such as small sensors and poor PCB layout, the library calculating positions of touch object did not provide reliable outcome.
+To resolve this problem, I devised the new algorithm calculating positions.

-### Research and Solution #2
+### Approach and Solution #2
-**(Step 1)** Devised an algorithm calculating positions by utilizing the amount of fluctuation of each segment on the wheel touch sensor<br>
+**(Step 1)** Implemented an algorithm calculating positions by utilizing the sensitivity ratio of each segment on the wheel touch sensor<br>
 **(Step 2)** Programmed this algorithm, integrating it into a touch software platform<br>
-**(Step 3)** Verified this algorithm with many test cases<br>
+**(Step 3)** Verified the algorithm with tons of test cases<br>

 <p align="center">
 <img src="./Img/AEPE_PosExtract.jpg"><br>
-<strong>Fig.6) the design pattern of slide(wheel touch sensors</strong>
+<strong>Fig.6) the design pattern of slide (wheel) touch sensors</strong>
 <p>

-**Fig.6)** shows the sensitivity fluctuation of each segment on the wheel touch sensor, when moving a finger as clock wise and counter clock wise.
-By applying this property, we can calculate the position value as shown position value graph.
-The *_delta below pseudocode means sensitivity of each segment.
+**Fig.6)** shows the sensitivity of each segment on the wheel touch sensor, when moving a finger to clock wise and counter clock wise.
+By applying this pattern, we can calculate the coordinates as shown position value graph.
+The *_delta in the pseudocode below means the sensitivity of each segment.

 >if((ch0_delta >= ch1_delta) && (ch0_delta >= ch2_delta))<br>
 &nbsp;{<br>